1989 Men's Hockey Champions Trophy

 The 1989 Men's Hockey Champions Trophy was the 11th edition of the Hockey Champions Trophy, an international men's field hockey tournament.
-It took place from 10 until 18 June 1989 in West Berlin, West Germany.
+It took place from 10 until 18 June 1989 in West Berlin.

 Australia won the tournament for the fourth time by finishing first in the round-robin tournament.
-The hosts West Germany were the defending champions but finished third.
+West Germany were the defending champions but finished third.